USGA COURSE RATING INFORMATION

 A USGA Course Rating (Scratch Score) is the evaluation of the playing difficulty of a course for scratch golfers under normal course and weather conditions.
 It is expressed as the number of strokes taken and is based on yardage and other obstacles to the extent that they affect the scoring difficulty of the scratch golfer.

 A Bogey Rating is the evaluation of the playing difficulty of a course for bogey golfers under normal course and weather conditions.
 It is based on yardage and other obstacles to the extent that they affect the scoring difficulty of the bogey golfer.
-The evaluation is not used in calculation of the scratch score and will only be used when Slope is introduced.

 The Rating Process